 Toothpaste | Ancient Greece

 Toothpaste comes in a bewildering variety of forms – some freshen breath, some whiten teeth, some fight plaque – so it really makes you wonder why anyone’s still buying the standard one, without any of those benefits.
 Are there really people so stuck in their ways that they’d risk their oral hygiene rather than upgrade?
 “I chose a toothpaste brand in 1946 and I don’t see any reason to change it now.
 Of course, my breath stinks and most of my teeth have fallen out…”

 The difficulty with toothpaste is that it needs to be strong enough to rub off red wine stains, but not so strong that you start brushing off bits of teeth.
 The ancient Greeks recognised this, and decided to add abrasive elements to their toothpaste.
+(Strangely they never got round to inventing travel insurance.)
 Unfortunately, what they added was crushed bones and oyster shells, both of which are disgusting.
 The recipe for toothpaste continued to improve over the years, but it wasn’t perfected until 1955, when an American called Leonard Marraffino worked out how to put a stripe in it.

 Soap | Middle East

 I don’t really understand the chemistry but, at a basic level, soap is made by mixing vegetable or animal fat with an alkaline solution.
 It’s strange to think that you can make your skin cleaner by rubbing beef fat onto it, but it seems to work – maybe the effectiveness of the animal fat is something to ponder next time you’re rubbing soap into your face (perhaps using a piece of dead sponge).